1neskk/TrafficSimulation/README.md

 ## Basic Build Instructions
 1. Clone this repo.
-2. Make a build directory in the top level directory: `mkdir build && cd build`
+2. Make a build directory in the root directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./traffic_simulation`.